Healthy Communities Mini Grants

-As a follow up to the 2015 Montana Healthy Communities Conference, The Montana Rural Health Initiative (a program of MORH/AHEC) is launching a webinar series and mini grants.
-The purpose of the mini-grants are to help communities in Montana hatch and grow projects aimed at improving the health of communities by addressing "upstream" factors that influence health.
+As a follow up to the 2015 Montana Healthy Communities Conference, the Montana Rural Health Initiative (a program of MORH/AHEC) launched mini grants to help communities in Montana hatch and grow projects aimed at improving the health of communities by addressing "upstream" factors that influence health.

 An idea generated through the conference was to provide mini-grants to stimulate existing efforts and create new opportunities to improve health.
 Projects funded involve community organizations; different sectors such as transportation, economic development, housing and early childhood; and include health and public health entities working together to improve community health.
 Mini-grants are expected to be between $250-$1000.